Lauren Drain Rocks Minuscule Thong Bikini While Snorkeling In Greece

 “Wow!
 That water looks fake.
 Gorgeous,” another loyal fan raved.

-“Beautifull island and lovely people. whe went there last year,” one more added, including a red heart emoji.
+“Beautifull [sic] island and lovely people. whe [sic] went there last year,” one more added, also including a red heart emoji.

-Earlier this month, The Inquisitr shared that “The World’s Sexiest Nurse” applied self tanner in Calvin Klein undies.
+Earlier this month, The Inquisitr shared that “The World’s Sexiest Nurse” applied self-tanner in Calvin Klein undies.
 She wore her long, blond locks pulled back in high pigtail buns that were very similar to the ones that Carrie Fisher wore when she played the role of Princess Leia in Star Wars.
 That update also attracted a ton of attention.